19 Types of Moths in Texas

 by Wildreturn is licensed under CC BY 2.0

-The Labyrinth Moth (Phaecasiophora niveiguttana) is a beautiful moth species found in Texas.
-They have distinctive white and gray wings with intricate patterns that resemble a maze.
+The Labyrinth Moth (Phaecasiophora niveiguttana) is a beautiful moth species in Texas.
+Its distinctive white and gray wings have intricate patterns that resemble a maze.

-This moth is commonly found in forests and woodland areas, as they prefer to lay their eggs on trees and shrubs.
+This moth is commonly found in forests and woodland areas, where it prefers to lay its eggs on trees and shrubs.

-During the day, Labyrinth Moths rest on the trunks of trees and blend in perfectly with the bark, making them difficult to spot.
+During the day, Labyrinth Moths rest on tree trunks and blend in perfectly with the bark, making them difficult to spot.

-However, at night, they can often be found flying around, searching for a mate or a source of nectar.
+However, they can often be found flying around at night, searching for a mate or a nectar source.

 5. Giant Leopard Moth